 For Investors

-- Consistent Rental Demand: The average rent for all property types in Topeka has reached $1,010, a year-over-year increase of $60.
+- Consistent Rental Demand: The median rent for all property types in Topeka stands at $900 per month, supporting a balanced market for residents and investors.

-- Target High-Quality Neighborhoods: College Hill and Southwest Topeka remain top picks for long-term rental appreciation.
+- Target Growth Areas: Southwest Topeka and College Hill remain top picks for long-term rental appreciation.

 Looking Ahead: Shawnee County in 2026

 The 2026 outlook is one of “healthy normalization.”
-While we don’t expect the extreme appreciation of previous years, the stable inventory and government-backed economy make it a resilient market.
-To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas Mortgage Team today.
+While the extreme appreciation of previous years is cooling, the stable inventory and government-backed economy make it a resilient market.
+To explore your options in the Topeka metro or get a custom rate quote, reach out to our Kansas City mortgage loan team today.